scriptPilot/app-framework/DEVELOPMENT.md

 # App Framework - Development

-> This document is only for the developers of App Framework.
+> This document is only for the developers of App Framework itself.

-> If you want to use App Framework, please read our end user [Documentation](DOCUMENTATION.md).
+> If you want to use App Framework for your own application, please read our end user [Documentation](DOCUMENTATION.md).

 - [Way of working](#way-of-working)
 - [CLI commands](#cli-commands)